chenh19/lab/in_silico_research.md

 ![](fig/2-36.png)

 ## 7. Calculate odds ratio between variants and diseases
-Last but not least, you may calculate the [**Odds ratio**](https://www.wikiwand.com/en/Odds_ratio) to see the association between the variants and specific diseases.
+Last but not least, you may calculate the [**odds ratio**](https://www.wikiwand.com/en/Odds_ratio) to see the association between the variants and specific diseases.